FlorianSimorTU/BEP-Metamaterial/README.md

 ## 5. Acknowledgements <a name="acknowledgements"></a>

-We would like to express our gratitude to our supervisor Freek Broeren his invaluable contribution throughout this research endeavour.
+We would like to express our gratitude to our supervisor Freek Broeren for his invaluable contribution throughout this research endeavour.

 Authors: